 How To Shoot With A 50mm Lens

 The 50mm is heralded as the “nifty fifty” for reasons built right into the nickname.
-It’s versatile and you can shoot a little bit of everything on it, so remember these tipsOpens in a new tab. while wielding the 50mm:
+It’s versatile and you can shoot a little bit of everything on it, so remember these tips while wielding the 50mm:

-• Take a step back from your main subject
+- Take a step back from your main subject

-• Shoot in open spaces
+- Shoot in open spaces

-• Use a large aperture like (f.2.8) for a shallow depth of field to create beautiful bokeh
+- Use a large aperture like (f.2.8) for a shallow depth of field to create beautiful bokeh

 Get familiar with your lens’s minimum focusing distance.
 For most 50mm prime, this is generally just over one foot away (about 14 inches) Practice shooting at different distances to find your particular lens’s minimum focus distance, because it will vary slightly by manufacturer and model.
 This is important to know because shooting a subject from closer than this distance will make them appear blurry and out of focus even if the rest of your settings are correct.